sgrimee/smarty-reader/README.md

 I am not actively maintaining this project any more because I have been unable to fix a recurring issue where the ESP8266 just hangs/disappears.
 I am considering a re-write in Rust on the ESP32-C3 platform instead as a new challenge.

+Update Oct 2022: The original author has just published a [new version of his code](https://github.com/weigu1/SmartyReader/tree/main/Arduino/SmartyReader_P1_WiFi) (1.6) that includes most of the features I need, make sure to check it out.

 # Overview

 <img src="http://weigu.lu/microcontroller/smartyreader/png/smartyreader_1_800.png"  width="150"/>